-About 10% of males with obstructive azoospermia were born lacking both vasa deferentia, which means that they do not have the ejaculatory ducts in charge of transporting sperm from the testes to the urethra.
-Of these patients, about 70% have CF or are carriers of the genetic mutation that causes it.
+About 10% of men with obstructive azoospermia present congenital bilateral absence of the vas deferens, that is, they do not have the ducts in charge of transporting the sperm from the testicles to the urethra.
+Of these patients, approximately 70% have cystic fibrosis or are carriers of the genetic mutation responsible for the disease.

 Being a carrier of a genetic disease does not mean the person is sick.
 However, it is likely that offspring inherits it.

 Chronic renal insufficiency (CRI), also known as chronic kidney disease (CKD), is defined as the progressive and permanent loss of renal activity.
 It can affect the hormones that cause sperm production severely.

 A varicocele is a dilation of the spermatic veins, the set of vessels that nourish the testicles so they are able to produce sperm.